P.E.I. fishermen surrounded by 'thousands' of jellyfish | CBC News

 "We just stopped there," said Gallant.
 "I couldn't believe how many there was."

-Similar to Campbell, Gallant posted a video on Facebook.
+Gallant also posted a video on Facebook.

 "It's not too surprising to me to see a really high abundance of them," said Record. " But I've never seen a photo where they were that dense before."

 Moon jellyfish are seasonal and feed on zooplankton, according to Record.
-He said they "don't generally sting" but some people have sensitivities or allergic reactions to them.
+He said they "don't generally sting," but some people have sensitivities or allergic reactions to them.

 "I thought it was kinda cool," laughed Gallant.
 "It don't bother me from going swimming again."